scipp/scipp/README.md

 If you are interested in developing Scipp, please see the [developer getting started guide](https://scipp.github.io/developer/getting-started.html).

-## Sponsors
+## Contributing Organizations

-The following organisations have made major contributions to the development of scipp, and other developments in the [scipp ecosystem](../../../):
+The following organizations have made major contributions to the development of scipp, and other developments in the [scipp ecosystem](../../../):

 * [European Spallation Source ERIC](https://europeanspallationsource.se/), Sweden
 * [Science and Technology Funding Council](https://stfc.ukri.org/councils/stfc), UK